Wind-WindKids/winding/samples/sophieandwind/winter.md

 “Let’s begin with level flight.”

 Outside her window, an impossibly high white cloud drifted in the shape of a luminous seagull.

---
-the_poem: page, portrait-oriented
-theme: gold, day, poetic, dreamlike
---
-@page: text, tiny, cursive, centered
-Who am I?

-I stand so cold, but wind
-still finds me,
-melting frost where dreams unwind me.

-Over the waves I drift and glide,
-with stitched-soft heart and wings stretched wide.
-I wait where clouds and silence meet—
-till tickles warm the bashful feet.

-I am a healer, a keeper of skies,
-a shadow in stone with bright-open eyes.
-I am a voice when the path runs blind,
-the spark in the code you leave behind.

-Deep in the trees I stand so wide,
-roofs drinking light on the sunlit side.
-Wind lives in me, gentle and kind—
-lighting lights as the dark unwinds.

-When you know me, you’ll understand—
-I'm with the sun across the land.
-And days are best— when the sky is wide,
-with me and friends flying by your side.

-                        The Dragon.